minchulan/phase-1-project/README.md

 ## Deliverables

-- On page load, dynamically render a list of tv shows in the `div.show-section` container.
+- On page load, dynamically render a list of tv shows in the `div#show-section` container.
 You can fetch your tv show search input from `https://api.tvmaze.com/search/shows?q=${searchTerm}`.
-- When a user searches for a tv show, display the tv show name, image, rating, summary, and 'More Info' button.
+- When a user searches for a tv show, display the tv show name, image, rating, summary, and 'Get Link' button.
-- When a user clicks the 'More Info' button, it opens window that points to the show url value provided by the external API.
+- When a user clicks the 'Get Link' button, it alerts the show url.
-- When a user searches for a tv show, a live preview of the search input text appears above the search input field.
+- When a user types TV Show Title in the search input field, a live preview of the search input populates in real time in h2 text.
+- When a user hovers over all buttons, the button itself is styled with transitions (color, border-color, box-shadow, transform at 0.25s) and hover is styled with a cursor pointer, box-shadow color #ff7c43, and border color #f1ff5c.
+- When a user clicks on the #teleSearchLogo, search results are cleared.

 ## Example